esciencecenter-digital-skills/git-lesson/episodes/05-documentation.md

 :::::::::::::::::::::::::::::::::::::::: questions

+- What can I do to make my code more easily understandable?
-- What tools are out there?
+- What information should go into comments?
-- What are their pros and cons?
+- What are docstrings and what information should go into docstrings?

 ::::::::::::::::::::::::::::::::::::::::::::::::::